Are you a fan of roller coasters and thrills? Hang on tight because this article is for you, it brings together the best amusement parks in the UK.

 LEGOLAND – BERKSHIRE

 Here you will find the Lego Nexo Knights which is one of the best attractions in the park.
-Immersive 4D animated adventure that uses wind, water and smoke to bring the battle around you to life.
+The immersive 4D animated adventure that uses wind, water and smoke to bring the battle around you to life.
 You will also find the Death Star in Lego of 500,000 copies which is one of the most impressive representations.

 Many of the rides are not limited in height which will give you the opportunity to try as many as possible at any age.